 The ‘roguelite’ formula was starting to get a little bit stale until Hades came along.
 With fast-paced isometric action, random loot, and glorious characters, it’s a game that’s endlessly rewarding – even once you’ve got through your first successful run.
 What’s more, it’s the kind of experience that you can dip into, even if you only have an hour or so available.
 You’ll need to strategise and adapt to the boons the gods grant you, meaning that the action never gets stale.
 After all, there’s always time to wipe that smirk off Theseus’s face.

 When we said that the best experience of Cyberpunk 2077 was going to be had on the PC, we didn’t quite realise how true it would be.
 The Cyberpunk experience you get on a high-end games machine is remarkably different (that’s to say, a lot better) than the one provided by the legacy editions currently running on Playstation 5 and Xbox Series X (we won’t say anything about the Playstation 4 or Xbox One versions).

-As many of us expect, this is among the more heavyweight titles to land this year; if you’re going to crank the settings, you’ll need a Cyberpunk-ready PC to keep up.
+As many of us know, this is still among the more heavyweight titles around; if you’re going to crank the settings, you’ll need a Cyberpunk-ready PC to keep up.

-The surprise hit of the year, Among Us is a low-frills social game in which the crew of a doomed spaceship must fix the various bits and bobs that are going wrong with their vessel – while at the same time determining which crewmember is actually a murderous imposter.
+The surprise hit of last year and still going strong in 2021, Among Us is a low-frills social game in which the crew of a doomed spaceship must fix the various bits and bobs that are going wrong with their vessel – while at the same time determining which crewmember is actually a murderous imposter.
 This one has an advantage in that it can be run on very modest hardware – it’s the gameplay that’ll keep you coming back for more.